geyerbri/kora-nav-test/docs/user-accounts/understanding_and_working_with_permission_groups.md

-#Adding Users to Projects
+#Understanding and Working with Project Permission Groups

 Project administrators have the ability to create forms, edit forms, and delete forms.

-If you are interested in learning how to add users to specific forms within a project, visit the [Additional Form Administrators](/forms/additional_form_admistrators.md) guide.
+If you are interested in learning how to add/edit/remove users in specific forms within a project, visit the [Adding Users to Forms](/forms/adding__users_to_forms.md) guide.

+If you are interested in learning how to add/edit/remove form administrators within a project, visit the [Additional Form Administrators](/forms/additional_form_administrators.md) guide.

+If you are interested in learning how to

 Follow the steps below to add users to your projects.